the-AY/Cyber_Security/README.md

 v0.1
 # <B> Cyber_Security </b>
 Cheatlists,
-## Pysical  Access to Victim device
+## Physical  Access to Victim device
 ### USB rubber ducky
  USB rubber Ducky using Ardiuino ATTINY35 or Raspberry pi pico or any other microcontroller which is able to run scripts has has storage for scipts